Seattle Parks and Recreation Jesús Aguirre, Superintendent

 ABOUT THE PARK

 B.F.
-Day Playfield is adjacent to B.F.
+Day Playground is adjacent to B.F.
 Day Elementary School in Fremont, at the corner of Fremont Avenue N and N 41st Street.

 To learn more about Seattle Parks and Recreation, including historic landmarks, military base reuse, and the Sherwood History Files, view our Park History.